Li-Lab-SUSTech/LiteLoc/README.md

 ***Note**: You should check cuda version of your device first and then modify the version of torch.*

 `pip install -r requirements.txt`
-`conda install -c haydnspass -c conda-forge spline`
+`conda install -c turagalab -c conda-forge spline`

 ### Quick Start!
 (Demo of Figure 3a and Figure 3d in LiteLoc paper)
 **Demo of Figure 3a:** train a network based on our experimental astigmatism NPC data.\